mickmcc/node-caltime/README.md

 A `TimeSpan` is an immutable object which defines an interval of time during a single day.
 The interval starts at a defined time of the day and has a defined duration.
 The `TimeSpan` is not associated with any specific date or timezone.

 `TimeSpan` is deliberately not date specific.
 It does not take into account factors such as the timezone, leap seconds or Daylight Savings Time.
+If a date-specific timespan must be represented then it is better to use `DateSpan`.

-The end time of a `TimeSpan` does not form part of the timespan i.e. In mathematical terms, the `TimeSpan` object represents a `half-open` interval of time where the end time is `exclusive` and the begin time is `inclusive`.
+The end time of a `TimeSpan` does not form part of the timespan i.e. In mathematical terms, the `TimeSpan` object represents a *half-open* interval of time where the end time is *exclusive* and the begin time is *inclusive*.

 ```js
 var caltime = require('caltime');